dev-bootcamp-2019/final-project-DavidMinarsch/README.md

 * [design_pattern_decisions.md](../master/docs/design_pattern_decisions.md)

 🐍 Three simple Vyper contracts are available [here](../master/docs/vyper_contracts) (they are not connected to the main project).

+💪 A number of installed contracts are utilized.
+They have been manually included in [installed_contracts](../master/installed_contracts) from OpenZeppelin as the respective npm packages' Solidity versions clashed with this project's requirements.

 ## Description
 This application allows users who have an Ethereum account to prove the existence of a file at a specific point in time by registering an IPFS hash of the file on the Ethereum blockchain.